-Our Clinic has two functions.
-It originally was developed to serve as a training facility for graduate students in the clinical program.
-Our faculty and staff supervise all assessments and psychotherapy.
+Staff: The Psychology Clinic staff is comprised of doctoral students in the clinical psychology PhD training program.
 All graduate students receive their first three years of supervised experience in the Clinic, and more advanced graduate students may elect to continue to see clients in the Clinic as well.
+Student therapists are closely supervised by the Clinical Psychology faculty and staff.
+All therapy rooms have adjoining observation rooms for live observation and recording of therapy and assessment sessions, to enable this supervision.

-In addition, the Clinic houses several specialty research and therapy clinics for specific populations, which include:
+In addition, the Psychology Clinic houses several specialty therapy clinics for specific populations, which include:

 - Traumatic Stress and Anxiety Disorder